 - Service dogs can be any kind of dog, any size, and any breed

 - People with service dogs can not be excluded from a business or another entity based on the breed of their dog

 - If a city or county has a ban on certain dog breeds, service dogs are exempt.
 Service dogs may be any breed.

 - Service dogs must be in control of their handler at all times, and this includes during stays in hotels.
 Service dogs must never be left alone in a hotel room.
-The dog needs to be controlled by a leash, tether, harness, or, if those aren’t available due to the nature of a disability, then voice control needs to be utilized
+The dog needs to be controlled by a leash, tether, or harness, or, if those aren’t available due to the nature of a disability, then voice control or some other kind of control needs to be utilized

-- If someone using a service dog believes they have been discriminated against, they have a few options.
-They could file a complaint with the Department of Justice.
-Or, they could file a private lawsuit in federal court.
+- If you are a person using a service dog and you believe you have been discriminated against, you have a few options.
+You could file a complaint with the Department of Justice.
+Or, you could file a private lawsuit in federal court.
 This would be a charge of discrimination under the federal ADA or Americans with Disabilities Act

 - Service dogs are not allowed to sit on chairs in restaurants or other places where food is served, nor, to be fed at the table

 - Service dog laws in Nebraska do not cover swimming pools.
 In other words, service dogs can be excluded from getting into a swimming pool.
 But, a service dog must be allowed onto the pool deck, change room, and other areas where members of the public are allowed

 - Religious organizations and other religious institutions are exempt from the federal service dog ADA laws, and so can be excluded.
 But, check with each individual state to see if separate state laws exist

 - Service dogs are allowed at private and public colleges, universities, and other educational institutions